vedph/cadmus_itinera_doc/help/cited-persons-part.md

 The identifications are any number of proposed identifications for the cited person.
 Here too the editing is that used for the so-called "decorated IDs", i.e. arbitrary IDs with some metadata attached.

+To save space and let users focus on persons, the identifications are collapsed into an `identifications` header.
+The number in it is the count of identifications present.
+Just click the header to toggle the section.

 ## Sources

-The sources are any number of documentary references, edited as usual.
+The sources are any number of documentary references, [edited as usual](./doc-references.md).

+As above, the sources are collapsed into a `sources` header.
+The number in it is the count of sources present.
+Just click the header to toggle the section.